 For all of the ways you can get to Norwich, be sure to check out our ‘Travel’ page for our pointers.

-After you’ve decided on how you’re getting here, you’ve got to decide on where to stay next!
-Since you’re on a history-steeped visit, it’s only right to stay somewhere equally as interesting, right?
-For that, there’s few better choices than The Maids Head Hotel – which claims to be the oldest in the country, dating back to the middle of the 1090s when Norman Bishops established a guest house.
+This is a history-steeped visit.
+There are few better choices than The Maids Head Hotel – which claims to be the oldest place of hospitality in the country, dating back to the middle of the 1090s when Norman Bishops established a guest house.

 With guests over the centuries including Catherine of Aragon, Queen Elizabeth I, and Admiral Lord Nelson, you’ll be joining an exclusive club of names with a stay here!
 Plus, it’s across the street from Norwich Cathedral right in the centre of Norwich, so you’re mere minutes from the sights.